 The Birmingham Pathfinder is a collaborative approach to working with children and families through our schools.
-There are currently 13 Pathfinder schools in Birmingham (SEMH special schools, Pupil Referral Unit – City of Birmingham School and Lumen Christi Catholic Multi Academy Schools), working together towards a new kind of intensive, relational early help support supported by a core team of multi-agency professionals.
+The Pathfinder is in process of being rolled-out across all schools in the Northfield area, to deliver new kind of intensive, relational early help approach, supported by a core team of multi-agency professionals.

 At the heart of the Pathfinder approach is the strength and quality of relationship between all Pathfinder staff and the family.
 It is a relationship characterised by a desire to understand the wider circumstances of a family and to enable them to use their strengths to overcome barriers affecting their lives.
 By demonstrating a more psychologically informed, collaborative approach to building stronger families, the Pathfinder is attempting to re-imagine the statutory service/client relationship.